Public copyright license: Types of copyright license

-Varieties of public copyright license
+Varieties

 Free licenses are a popular subset of public copyright licenses.
 They include free and open source software licenses and free content licenses.
 To qualify as a libre license, a public copyright license must allow licensees to share and adapt the licensed work for any purpose, including commercial ones.
 Licenses that purport to release a work into the public domain are a type of libre license.

 Share-alike licenses require derivatives of the licensed work to be released under the same license as the original.
 When a libre license has a share-alike term, it is called a copyleft license.
 Libre licenses without share-alike terms are sometimes called permissive licenses.

 The Creative Commons public copyright license suite includes licenses with attribution, share-alike, non-commercial and no-derivatives conditions.
 It also offers a public domain license and the Founders' Copyright license.

 Open supplement licenses permit derivatives of the work (specifically material that supplements the original work) but not duplicates.